West Yorkshire derbies: Bradford City and Huddersfield Town

 Bradford City and Huddersfield Town have had roughly the same league status for the last couple of decades and so it could be argued that they are closest rivals out of the three West Yorkshire teams.

 Matches against these sides have produced both amazing spectacles and some terrible moments—the 1996–97 season providing examples of both.
 On 1 February 1997, Huddersfield Town defender Kevin Gray broke the leg of Bradford City striker Gordon Watson in two places with a horrific sliding tackle.
 Watson was, at that time, the most expensive player in Bradford City's history having cost them £575,000, and was playing in only his third match for the club.
 He required a six-inch plate and seven screws in his leg.
 It took Gordon almost two years of recovery and five further operations before he was able to return to football, after which he made just a handful of appearances for City before leaving the club.
 At Leeds High Court in October 1998 he succeeded in becoming only the second player in the history of football to prove negligence by another player and was later awarded in excess of £900,000 in damages, making it "the most expensive tackle in British football and legal history".

 The return fixture that season was a happier affair.
 It provided a spectacular display of goals in which City took a 3–0 lead, including one famous goal scored directly from a corner by ex-England star Chris Waddle, before the game swung in Huddersfield's favour as they fought back to the final score of 3–3.

-The most recent derby was in EFL League One, with Bradford City winning 3-1 on 13 September 2025.
+The most recent derby was in League One, with The Terriers winning 1–0 on 24 January 2026.